 Best F(r)iends is a bizarre film.
 It has more of a streamlined plot than The Room, but there are plenty of non-sequiturs, including an impromptu wake honoring a deceased acquaintance through the consumption of Chinese food.
 The cast is far smaller than The Room, which makes sense when you consider what anchors the entire story of Tommy Wiseau: his genuine friendship with Greg Sestero.

-Like its predecessor Best F(r)iends skirts the standard good/bad binary through which we usually judge art.
+Like its cult predecessor, Best F(r)iends skirts the standard good/bad binary through which we usually judge art.
 This is not the kind of movie Stanley Kubrick would create, or likely anyone who studied film in a professional setting for longer than half an hour.
 It is the product of a force that understands a world outside expectation.